hunterjsb/xn-mc/README.md

 ## License

-This project is licensed under [SPECIFY LICENSE] - see the LICENSE file for details.
+This project is licensed under the MIT license - see the LICENSE file for details.